-Understanding Vehicular Homicide
+Florida Vehicular Homicide Laws

 According to Florida Statute 782.071, vehicular homicide, otherwise known as vehicular manslaughter, is known as the killing of a person or a mother’s fetus through the reckless driving of a vehicle.
 Further, the definition of reckless driving is often seen as operating a vehicle in willful or blatant disregard for the safety of others.
 Since reckless driving rarely includes the intention of killing someone, the prosecution is not required to prove intent to kill in these cases.
 The only elements that matter are:

 - The driver operating a vehicle recklessly; and